Contents

 Average Interest Rates in Canada

 The interest rate on your credit card depends on the kind that you apply for, as well as your interest rate and yearly income.
 That said, the average interest rate for credit cards in Canada is between 19.99% and 25.99%.
-With more specialized cards, you can get interest rates anywhere from 4.99% - 15.99%.
-When you're in the market for a credit card, you'll notice that they usually have a promotional interest rate and/or an extended grace period.
-These can be really beneficial as long as you pay attention to the interest rate after the promotion is over.
+With more specialized cards, you can get interest rates anywhere from 4.99% – 15.99%.

 Credit Card Fees

 The type of credit card you choose will be based on what you intend to use it for.
-That said, they all come with fees, though, so let's look at the different types of charges and fees associated with credit cards.
+That said, they all come with fees, though, so let’s look at the different types of charges associated with credit cards.

 Annual Fee